Filippo Tanaglia

-Filippo Tanaglia (born 26 May 1990) is an Italian footballer who plays for Italian club ASD Sona Calcio.
+Filippo Tanaglia (born 26 May 1990) is an Italian footballer who plays as a winger for Castelnuovo.

 Biography

 Youth career

 Tanaglia started his professional career in A.C.
 ChievoVerona.
 Since 2007–08 season Tanaglia was in the reserve for the "spring" league, but did not play any game in the first one.
 Tanaglia also played for its Allievi Regionali under-16 team in 2005–06 season and Allievi U17 team in 2006–07 season.

 Ascoli and Chievo swap

 On 29 June 2010, one day before the closure of 2009–10 financial year, Tanaglia was transferred to Ascoli in exchange with Daniele Rosania.
 Both club retained co-ownership deal and the 50% registration rights was valued €500,000.
 Tanaglia signed a 5-year contract.
 Both clubs also swapped players before the closure of the financial year, made both clubs had a positive equity.
 On Chievo side, the net asset was €687,180 but boosted with new signing Minesso (€2M) and Rosania (€1M), while Ascoli's net equity of €527,438 was contributed by recent signing of Moretti (€4M), Tanaglia (€1M) and Reali (€0.8M).
 Except Moretti, Tanaglia and Reali did not made his Serie B debut yet nor in Ascoli's 2010–11 Serie B squad.